sangar82/sangar-scaffold-spark/README.rst

 Copy the file controllers/scaffolds.php and views/scaffolds_create.php of this spark in your application directory.
 Each one in its respective folders.

-Add this line to your config.php
+Add this line to your autoload file (/config/autoload.php)

 	$autoload['sparks'] = array('sangar-scaffold/0.0.1', 'php-activerecord/0.0.2');